Everything I Wish I'd Known About Breast Reduction

 Once home, the recovery began.
 Leaky wounds blushed through my T-shirt as I queued for coffee.
 A smear of blood on a naively chosen white top.
 Infections loomed, peeling open my skin, opening a window into the muscle underneath.
 Daily I would privately document the progress my body made.
 Check-ups came and went while medication wrestled my rebelling body into submission.

-It takes time but the healing completes, swelling disappears and scars settle.
-The final result is that my breasts have decreased from an F cup to a B. I've not regretted my surgery for one second.
+It takes time but the healing completes, swelling disappears, and scars settle.
+The final result is that my breasts have decreased from a UK F cup (a DDDD/G cup in the US) to a B. I've not regretted my surgery for one second.
 I regret not trusting my instincts years ago.
 My pain wasn't right, and not something I should have ever had to accept.